watertap-org/watertap/docs/technical_reference/unit_models/ion_exchange_0D.rst

    "Ions", ":math:`j`", "['Na_+', 'Ca_2+', '\Cl_-', 'Mg2+', 'SO4_2-', '\PFAS_-', 'Hardness_2+']*"

 \*"Ion" is a subset of "Component" and uses the same symbol j.
+**NOTE:The "Components" and "Ions" lists can include any ion as long as the ion is configured into the property package.**

 Degrees of Freedom